awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_type-auth.md

 + Actions performed by the master account\.
 + Any action performed using permissions that are attached to a service\-linked role\.
 + Managing root credentials\.
 No matter what SCPs are attached, the root user in an account can always do the following:
-  + Change the root user's password
-  + Create, update, or delete root access keys **Note**
-For all accounts created *after* September 15, 2017, you ***can*** use SCPs to prevent the root user in member accounts from managing root user access keys\.
-However, for some accounts created before September 15, 2017, SCPs ***don't*** prevent that member account’s root user from creating, updating, or deleting the root user access keys\.
-Because of this, we recommend that you don’t rely on SCPs to try to restrict this operation unless you're certain that the account was created after that date\.
   + Enable or disable multi\-factor authentication on the root user
   + Create, update, or delete x\.509 keys for the root user
+  + Change the root user's password \(only on some accounts \- see following **Important** note\)
+  + Create, update, or delete root access keys \(only on some accounts \- see following **Important** note\) **Important**
+For all accounts created *after* September 15, 2017, you ***can*** use SCPs to prevent the root user in member accounts from managing root user password or access keys\.
+However, for some accounts created *before* September 15, 2017, SCPs ***don't*** prevent that member account’s root user from creating, updating, or deleting the root user password or access keys\.
+Because of this, we recommend that you don’t rely on SCPs to try to restrict these operations unless you're certain that the account was created after that date\.
 + Register for the Enterprise support plan as the root user
 + Change the AWS support level as the root user
 + Manage Amazon CloudFront keys